TheAssemblyArmada/Thyme-Wiki/Compiled-String-File-Format.md

 };
 ```

-"id" for the string is a FourCC value and must be either " RTS" or "WRTS", with "WRTS" indicating an additional ASCII string appended on.
+The FourCC "id" for the string must be either " RTS" or "WRTS" (little endian "STR " and "STRW"), with "WRTS" indicating an additional ASCII string appended on.
 The values for the string are little endian and are encoded using a binary NOT on the value.
 The following is an example of how it might be decoded in C:

 ```C++
 for (int i = 0; i < length; ++i) {